annasozonova/shroom-companion/README.md

 Shroom companion is a lightweight Java desktop application featuring an animated pixel-art mushroom that reacts to user activity.
 It tracks mouse clicks and keyboard presses, unlocking new skins based on user engagement.

-The project was inspired by the behavior and interactivity of the [Bongo Cat](https://store.steampowered.com/app/3419430/Bongo_Cat/) desktop application available on Steam.

 ## Features

 - Animated mushroom character reacting to user input